adafruit/dash-examples/README.md

     cd examples/blink
     make hex

+If you receive an error that no target is found for 'blink.elf' or similar then go back and make sure you compiled the libopencm3 library in the repository root first.

-You can also run `make clean` to clear all the binaries for an example.
+Inside an example directory you can also run `make clean` to clear all the binaries that were generated.

 To flash an example to the board run the `make stlink-flash` command.
 This will use the st-flash utility to send the example binary to the Dash using a STLink V2